Tuition & Scholarships

 Ohio Department of Education Scholarships

-Please note, students must first be accepted to St. Edward High School before submitting scholarship paperwork to the Ohio Department of Education.
+Please note, students must first be accepted to St. Edward High School before submitting scholarship paperwork to the Ohio Department of Education in the spring of 2026.

 EdChoice Scholarship